CameronHildebrandt/CMPUT404-assignment-3/README.md

 For the images that had captions, I noticed that they all were tagged with the 'caption' class, so I added a nice orange colour to all of those using .caption {}.

-I also made all of the images black and white using the greyscale filter.
+I also made all of the images black and white using the grayscale filter.

 License/Copyright
 =================